jamsbury/Capstone-Information-Graphic/README.md

 #### Needed Visuals

 Think of this content as infographics to accompany our text, presented side by side.
+* Explain flexible scheduling more visually

+Kevin will do these 2:
 * Explain transition from school to work visually
-* Explain flexible scheduling more visually
 * Show businesses working with school on that impacts course content

 #### Copy Edits